aws-samples/aws-cloudfront-samples/update_security_groups_lambda/README.md

 }
 ```

-Be sure to replace `[region]` with the AWS Region for your security groups, and `1111222233334444` with your account number.
+Be sure to replace `[region]` with the AWS Region for your security groups, and `[account-id]` with your account number.

-For more informationi on ip-ranges.json, read the documentation on [AWS IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).
+For more information on ip-ranges.json, read the documentation on [AWS IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).

 ***